Film & Television

 Graphic design for the screen: digitally and handmade pieces created to drive story and create worlds.

 Hi there, I'm Leah.
 After spending five years in the commercial design world, I discovered Graphic Design for Film & TV, and as the saying goes, it was love at first sight.
 To have an outlet to combine graphic design, making things with my hands, research, textual analysis, and variety is absolutely magical to me.
 I am so inspired by the character that pieces of everyday design can have, and aspire to capture that in my own work.
-I'm especially drawn to the craftsmanship of 19th and 20th-century design.
-Outside of the design world, I'm the proud mom of a rescued 110 lb. lap dog and run Axels for Alzheimer's, a charity figure skating show.
+I'm especially drawn to the craftsmanship and style of art deco and midcentury graphics.
+Outside of the design world, I'm the proud mom of a rescued 110 lb. lap dog.

 (Infrequently Asked Questions)

 As an 8-year-old, being taught by my portrait photographer dad how to draw boogers on people in Photoshop.

 What early sign cemented your future creative career?

 When we got diorama projects in school, everyone else would groan while I had to actively contain my excitement (there were very few cool points I had to hang onto).

 How did you discover the coolest niche job in the world?